Guyana–Venezuela crisis (2023–2024): Venezuelan arrest warrants and detentions

 The same day, the Venezuelan government issued fourteen arrest warrants against opposition members, including for three members from the team of opposition political candidate María Corina Machado, accusing them participating in an alleged plan to sabotage the 3 December referendum, supposedly financed by Exxon Mobil.
 It also confirmed the detention of an American citizen, Savoi Janson Wright, accused of financing them.
 That night, president of the Venezuelan NGO Súmate, Roberto Abdul, who also helped with the organisation of the opposition presidential primaries, was detained by officials of the Bolivarian Intelligence Service.

 The Venezuelan government also issued orders against opposition leaders and dissident Chavistas, including Yon Goicoechea, Juan Guaidó, Julio Borges, Andrés Izarra, David Smolansky, Lester Toledo, Carlos Vecchio, Leopoldo López and Rafael Ramírez, accusing them of participating in a conspiracy to boycott and sabotage the referendum.

 Guyanese helicopter crash

 On 6 December, a Guyana Defence Force (GDF) Bell 412 helicopter crashed en route from Georgetown-Camp Ayanganna to Arau, situated directly along the Venezuelan border in Essequibo, coming down about 30 mi east of Arau.
 It carried three crewmen and four passengers, and was piloted by GDF Lieutenant Colonel Michael Charles.
 According to the Chief of Staff of the Guyanese military, Omar Khan, there were no indications the aircraft was shot down from the sky.
 Authorities had stated that there was "bad weather" in the area.
-Five GDF soldiers were killed:
+Five GDF soldiers were killed and two survived.